PrincetonUniversity/historic_state_legislative_election_results/README.md

 direct any feedback or questions to Brian Remlinger, brem at princeton dot edu.
 Although we have attempted to check the dataset for errors, accuracy cannot be guaranteed.

+This dataset is distributed under a [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).
+If you use this data for research or projects, we'd love to know!
+Please send along an email describing your work.

 ## Analysis Details
 ### Input data
 Input data is drawn from Carl Klarner's SLER 1967 - 2010 dataset, as well as its [2011-2012 extension](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/21549).
 Some precalculation was done on the 2011-2012 extension; see the Excel file in input_data.